open-policy-agent/opa/site/documentation/references/rest/index.md

 - **400** - bad request
 - **500** - server error

 Before accepting the request, the server will parse, compile, and install the policy module.
-If any of these operations fail, all changes will be rolled back and the server will return 400.
-The error message that accompanies the response should indicate why the request failed.
+If the policy module is invalid, one of these steps will fail and the server will respond with 400.
+The error message in the response will be set to indicate the source of the error.

 ### Delete a Policy